sbalk/dotfiles/README.md

 ### Trying with Docker

+> [!NOTE]
+> Check out how minimal the [`Dockerfile`](./Dockerfile) really is, it only requires a barebones Ubuntu image and Git!

-If you want to quickly try out this shell environment without installing it on your main system, you can use the provided `Dockerfile`:
+If you want to quickly try out this shell environment without installing it on your main system, you can use the provided [`Dockerfile`](./Dockerfile):

 ```bash
 # Build the Docker image